-The North Carolina State Medicaid Agency, known as the Division of Health Benefits, (DHB), and the State Mental Health Agency (SMHA) and the Single State Agency for Substance Use (SSA) of the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (DMHDDSAS) implemented a project that will promote the integration of primary and behavioral care services in high need communities.
+The North Carolina State Medicaid Agency, known as the Division of Health Benefits, (DHB), and the State Mental Health Agency (SMHA) and the Single State Agency for Substance Use (SSA) of the Division of Mental Health, Developmental Disabilities, and Substance Use Services (DMHDDSUS) implemented a project that will promote the integration of primary and behavioral care services in high need communities.
 Community health programs will partner with community health centers so that primary care services can be integrated in behavioral health settings to improve the overall wellness and physical and behavioral health of adults with serious mental illness (SMI), children with serious emotional disturbance (SED), and adults and children with substance use disorders (SUD) and/or co-occurring disorders (COD).
 The proposed project will initially be implemented in three counties in the southeast coastal region and three in the western region and expand to the piedmont and sandhills areas.

-This is a five-year cooperative agreement, starting January 1, 2019 and ending December 31, 2023, with the total award for five years totaling \$10,000,000.
+This is a five-year cooperative agreement, starting January 1, 2019, and ending June 30, 2024, with the total award for five years totaling \$10,000,000.
+DMHDDSUS was granted a six-month No Cost Extension to complete the grant deliverables.